 When it comes to fixing cold floors, drafty rooms, or a second floor that feels like a sauna, it pays to be picky.

-If you want to make your house more comfortable and efficient, many contractors will say they’re up to the task.
+If you want to make your home more comfortable and reduce energy waste, many contractors will say they’re up to the task.
 But when it comes to fixing cold floors, drafty rooms, or a second floor that feels like a sauna, not all contractors are created equal.

 In our years of experience, we’ve found it’s best to work with the specialists.
 That’s why Sealed partners exclusively with Building Performance Institute (BPI) certified home performance contractors.